Quantum key distribution: Tokyo QKD Network

 The Tokyo QKD Network was inaugurated on the first day of the UQCC2010 conference.
 The network involves an international collaboration between 7 partners; NEC, Mitsubishi Electric, NTT and NICT from Japan, and participation from Europe by Toshiba Research Europe Ltd. (UK), Id Quantique (Switzerland) and All Vienna (Austria).
 "All Vienna" is represented by researchers from the Austrian Institute of Technology (AIT), the Institute for Quantum Optics and Quantum Information (IQOQI) and the University of Vienna.

 Los Alamos National Laboratory

 A hub-and-spoke network has been operated by Los Alamos National Laboratory since 2011.
 All messages are routed via the hub.
 The system equips each node in the network with quantum transmitters—i.e., lasers—but not with expensive and bulky photon detectors.
 Only the hub receives quantum messages.
 To communicate, each node sends a one-time pad to the hub, which it then uses to communicate securely over a classical link.
 The hub can route this message to another node using another one time pad from the second node.
 The entire network is secure only if the central hub is secure.
 Individual nodes require little more than a laser: Prototype nodes are around the size of a box of matches.

+Singapore's National Quantum-Safe Network Plus (NQSN+)

+Following the successful National Quantum-Safe Network Testbed trials, National Quantum-Safe Network Plus (NQSN+) was launched by IMDA in 2023 and is part of Singapore's Digital Connectivity Blueprint, which outlines the next bound of Singapore's digital connectivity to 2030.
+NQSN+ will support network operators to deploy quantum-safe networks nationwide, granting businesses easy access to quantum-safe solutions that safeguard their critical data.
+The NQSN+ will start with two network operators, Singtel and SPTel, together with SpeQtral.
+Each will build a nationwide, interoperable quantum-safe network that can serve all businesses.
+Businesses can work with NQSN+ operators to integrate quantum-safe solutions such as Quantum Key Distribution (QKD) and Post-Quantum Cryptography (PQC) and be secure in the quantum age.

 Eagle-1

-In 2024, the ESA plans to launch the satellite Eagle-1, an experimental space-based quantum key distribution system.
+In late 2025 or 2026, the ESA plans to launch the satellite Eagle-1, an experimental space-based quantum key distribution system.